 The face-to-face consultation

 The face-to-face consultation will usually take place at an Assessment Centre.
-You can request a home visit if you are unable to attend the Assessment Centre.
+You can ask for a home visit if you are unable to attend the Assessment Centre.

-At the face-to-face consultation, the healthcare professional will identify the descriptors that they believe apply to you (see the supplementary guidance on the PIP assessment (PDF, 108KB) for a list of these descriptors).
+At the face-to-face consultation, the healthcare professional will identify the descriptors that they believe apply to you (see the supplementary guidance on the PIP assessment (PDF, 103KB) for a list of these descriptors).

 To do this, they will ask questions about your day-to-day life, your home, how you manage at work if you have a job, and about any social or leisure activities that you take part in (or have had to give up).
 They will often ask you to describe a typical day in your life.